 When Can Child Custody Be Modified?

 While divorces are final the fact that an order has been marked permanent or final does not necessarily mean that it cannot be modified and changed.
-In fact, with compelling reasons child custody and child support can both be altered.
+In fact, with compelling reasons, child custody and child support can both be altered.
+I am attorney Kevin Taylor, and I can help you determine if modification is an option for you.

 Child Custody Orders Can Be Modified Due To Relocation